hansroh/skitai/skitai/README.md

 #### Server Status

-was.status()

-This methods is reliable when run with single process for app development.

-But in multi processes, don't believe most all nuber and objects status.
+**was.status(flt = None, fancy = True)**

 Display all server resources has status () method.

+    flt:
+      filter by object alias

+    fancy:
+      return HTMKL Format if True, else return dictionary

+This is mostly for server developing purpose, but all apps can access them.

+It is reliable when run with single process, but in multi processes (workers) don't believe most all numbers and objects status.

 - was.apps
 - was.cachefs